A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 HHS also reported at that point that the vast majority of insureds were enrolled in plans that were meeting the MLR requirements.
 For the MLR reporting in 2017 (based on 2014-2016 MLR numbers), 95% of individual market enrollees were in plans that met the MLR rules – so only 5% of individual market enrollees ended up getting rebate checks in 2017 (this was an improvement from 2011, when about 83% of individual market enrollees were in plans that met the MLR requirements).

-But that changed quite a bit in the last few years.
+But that changed quite a bit from about 2018 through 2020.
 There were 3.7 million individual market enrollees who received MLR rebates in 2019, which amounted to about 30% of the roughly 12 million people enrolled in ACA-compliant individual market plans.
 And in 2020, for rebates based on the 2017-2019 plan years, almost 5.2 million individual market enrollees received MLR rebates, amounting to well over four out of every ten individual market enrollees.
 The number of individual market enrollees receiving rebate checks dropped a little in 2021, but still amounted to almost 4.8 million people.
 It dropped again in 2022, but there were still nearly 2.4 million individual market enrollees who received rebates that year.

 Premiums in the individual market only increased slightly for 2019, despite some significant upheaval in the market (elimination of the individual mandate penalty, along with the expansion of short-term plans and association health plans).
 They barely changed at all for 2020, changed very little for 2021, and generally decreased for 2022 when new plans were taken into consideration.
 That’s an indication that premiums were certainly adequate in 2018, and possibly too high in some cases (the expectation is that without the aforementioned market upheaval, average rates would have decreased for 2019).
-For 2023, premiums in the individual market increased modestly in most states, for the first time in a few years.
+For 2023, premiums in the individual market increased modestly in most states, for the first time in a few years, and the same was true for 2024.

 Loss ratios dropped as insurers regained profitability in the individual market (thanks to large rate increases in 2017 and 2018), and this was the driving factor behind the much larger MLR rebates in 2019, 2020, and 2021.
 But the majority of individual market enrollees are still in plans that are hitting the MLR targets, despite the sharp rate increases in 2017 and 2018.